ssrva/yoyolunchbox/README.md

     - `expo build:android -t apk --release-channel production` to build an APK file.

 - To build local debug apk follow the steps below
-    - Run this command to generate JS bundle used in debug apk `npx react-native bundle --platform android --dev false --entry-file index.js --bundle-output android/app/src/main/assets/index.android.bundle --assets-dest android/app/src/main/res`
+    - Run this command to generate the initial JS bundle to use `npx react-native bundle --platform android --dev false --entry-file index.js --bundle-output android/app/src/main/assets/index.android.bundle --assets-dest android/app/src/main/res`
     - Make sure you create assets folder in `android/app/src/main/` before running above command
     - cd into android folder and run `./gradlew assembleDebug` to generate the APK.
     - Generated apk can be found in `android/app/build/outputs/apk`

+- To build a signed bundle
+    - Run `expo fetch:android:keystore` to get the key file from expo.
+    - Copy the keystore file to 'android/app'.
+    - Update the keystore credentials into build.gradle file under signingConfigs.release section.
+    - Run `./gradlew bundleRelease` from inside android folder to generate aab file to upload to playstore.
+    - If you're facing `Duplicate Resource` issue while building, delete `drawable-*` and `raw` folders from `android/app/src/main/res`
+    - Run `./gradlew assembleRelease` to generate a signed apk.